District: Dakshina Kannada

 connects Mangalore with Jammu and Kashmir.

-Mangalore has two major Bus stops for long route buses services.
+Mangalore or Mangaluru has two major Bus stops for long route buses services.
 One is the Bejai bus stand where the state run KSRTC buses run.
 It is towards the northern part of the city.
 From this bus stand buses run to different cities like Mumbai, Bangalore, Mysore and many more.
 The other bus stand is behind the town Hall which is known as state bank bus stand.
 This bus stand is mainly for local travel with in the city of Mangalore.

 There are many private and state run buses to connect different parts of Karnataka and Kerala to Mangalore.
 The long distance bus services run along the National Highways NH17, South and East towards NH 48.